Deijin27/wren-xsequence/docs.md

 ### construct new(name, value)

-Create a new attribute with the given name and value
+Create a new attribute with the given name and value.
+If the provided value isn't a string, it will be converted with toString

 ### name